ClaudioESSilva/claudioessilva.github.io/content/post/2020-09-22-recover-database-encrypted-modules-code-with-dbatools.md

 <h2>Examples</h2>

-If you're curious about the steps that are simplified by dbatools, you can visit Paul White's <a href="https://sqlperformance.com/2016/05/sql-performance/the-internals-of-with-encryption">post</a> (referenced before) to see how it's done in T-SQL.
+If you're curious about the steps that are simplified by dbatools, you can visit Paul White's [post](https://sqlperformance.com/2016/05/sql-performance/the-internals-of-with-encryption) (referenced before) to see how it's done in T-SQL.

 I want to say that this is OK if we are talking about a couple of modules.
 However, that's not the case of our scenario, where we want to decrypt all objects of a specific database and this may be translated into dozens of objects.